-The members of Media Coalition believe that House Bill 2549 has serious and significant constitutional infirmities.
+The members of Media Coalition believe that Section 1 of House Bill 2549 plainly violates the First Amendment.
+We acknowledge that the bill passed with very little opposition despite our efforts to raise our concerns.
+Nonetheless, we respectfully ask you to veto H.B.
+2549 and allow legislators to craft a narrower bill that addresses their concerns without infringing on the right of free speech.
 The trade associations that comprise Media Coalition have many members throughout the country, including Arizona: publishers, booksellers and librarians, makers and retailers of recordings, films, videos and video games.

 H.B.
 2549 would make it a crime to use any electronic or digital device to communicate using obscene, lewd or profane language or to suggest a lewd or lascivious act if done with intent to "annoy," "offend," "harass" or "terrify."
 The legislation offers no definitions for "annoy," "offend," "harass" or "terrify."
 "Electronic or digital device" is defined only as any wired or wireless communication device and multimedia storage device.
 "Lewd" and "profane" are not defined in the statute or by reference.
+"Lewd" is generally understood to mean lusty or sexual in nature and "profane" is generally defined as disrespectful or irreverent about religion or religious practices.

 Government may criminalize speech that rises to the level of harassment and many states have laws that do so, but this legislation takes a law meant to address irritating phone calls and applies it to communication on web sites, blogs, listserves and other Internet communication.
 H.B.
 2549 is not limited to a one to one conversation between two specific people.
 The communication does not need to be repetitive or even unwanted.
 There is no requirement that the recipient or subject of the speech actually feel offended, annoyed or scared.
-Nor does the legislation make clear that the communication must be intended to offend or annoy the reader, the subject or even any specific person.
+Nor does the